What is Root Access in Linux? [With Practical Examples]

 What is Root Access in Linux?

-Root access refers to the ability to log in as a root user who can control the whole system.
+Root access is the ability to log in as a root user who can control the whole system.
 With root access, anyone can perform system-wide tasks (i.e. Installing any software, creating, deleting modifying any user) in Linux.
 Furthermore, the user with root access is the most powerful user in the Linux operating system because it can damage the whole system if any mistake is made.
 So it is recommended to log in with root access only when it is necessary otherwise log in without root access.

-Practical Usages of Root Access in Linux
+3 Practical Examples of Root Access in Linux

 Example 1: Installing Any Package With Root Access